andreamerello/pic-revenge/README.md

-In the script directory you can find a script to setup GPIO before powering up the programmer (so that input are inputs, output are outputs, VPP control is switched off) as well as a script to manually turn on and off VCC (that is, my custom HW programmer can switch on/off VPP and VCC as well, but the latter is not supported by k8048, so you have to switch it on manually after running k8048, and to switch it off before removing the PIC from the socket).
+In the script directory you can find a script to setup GPIO before powering up the programmer (so that input are inputs, output are outputs, VPP control is switched off) as well as a script to manually turn on and off VCC (that is, my custom HW programmer can switch on/off VPP and VCC as well, but the latter is not supported by pickle, so you have to switch it on manually after running pickle, and to switch it off before removing the PIC from the socket).

 Now that I could program a PIC, of course, I need the toolchain.